sutta » mn » Majjhima Nikāya 95

 ‘idameva saccaṁ, moghamaññan’”ti.

-‘This is the only truth, other ideas are silly.’”
+‘This is the only truth, anything else is futile.’”

 “Kittāvatā pana, bho gotama, saccānurakkhaṇā hoti, kittāvatā saccamanurakkhati?